orochi-network/orochi-network.github.io/src/orochi-network/orocle-v2.md

 - **Supply chain management:** Track goods movement and environmental conditions transparently across complex supply chains.
 - **Gaming & Entertainment:** Create immersive experiences that react to real-world events and user behavior.

-Orochi's Oracle is more than just a data feed; it's a gateway to a truly decentralized and data-driven future for Web3.
+Orochi's Orocle is more than just a data feed; it's a gateway to a truly decentralized and data-driven future for Web3.
 By unlocking the power of real-world data, it empowers developers to build DApps that are not only innovative but also robust, secure, and truly impactful.

 Ready to explore the possibilities?
 Dive into the world of Orochi Network and unleash the full potential of your Web3 vision.

 ### Installation

-Installing `@orochi-network/contracts` will help you interactive with Orochi Network Oracle and VRF (Orand) much more easier.
+Installing `@orochi-network/contracts` will help you interactive with Orochi Network Orocle and VRF (Orand) much more easier.

 ```bash
 npm i --save-dev @orochi-network/contracts
 ```

-## Oracle Aggregator Overview
+## Orocle Aggregator Overview

-This section describes all methods of Oracle V1 that facilitate interaction from external smart contracts.
-To familiarize yourself with Oracle V1, the following terminology definitions may be helpful.
+This section describes all methods of Orocle V2 that facilitate interaction from external smart contracts.
+To familiarize yourself with Orocle V2, the following terminology definitions may be helpful.

-**appId:** Application ID on Oracle, our oracle support multiple applications there are two of them listed here:
+**appId:** Application ID on Orocle, our oracle support multiple applications there are two of them listed here:

 | Application ID | Description      |
 | -------------- | ---------------- |